ctrlcctrlv/infinity/README.md

 ALL CODE EDITS FOR NEW THREAD CAPTCHA ARE MARKED WITH THE COMMENT "New thread captcha" ONE ADITIONAL EDIT TO SETTINGS.HTML MARKED WITH:
-"Added explanation to clarify purpose of "Enable CAPTCHA" now that "Enable CAPTCHA for new thread creation only" also exists" The $config setting for new thread captcha is $config[new_thread_capt]
+"Added explanation to clarify purpose of "Enable CAPTCHA" now that "Enable CAPTCHA for new thread creation only" also exists".

+The $config setting for new thread captcha is $config[new_thread_capt]

 templates/mod/settings.html